s-leroux/asciidoctor.js-pug/README.md

 If `next()` is called and there are no more templates in the template chain, the control is transferred to the default backend implementation.

-### Context
+### Node
-When invoked, a context is passed to the template function.
-It can be passed explicitly as a parameter in literal template objects.
-Or using the suitable mechanism corresponding to your template engine.
-In Pug, the context is passed as the _local_ environment (so, you won't need the `ctx.` prefix).
+The node object if given as the first argument of the template function or using the suitable mechanism corresponding to your template engine.
+In Pug, the node is passed as the _local_ environment.

 The context contains the following items:

-* `ctx.node.content()` a function returning the content of the node.
+* `node.content()` a function returning the content of the node.
 The content is passed through the converters before being returned.
-* `ctx.node.image_uri()` a wrapper to the `image_uri` function provided by Asciidoctor to generate proper image URIs
+* `node.image_uri()` a wrapper to the `image_uri` function provided by Asciidoctor to generate proper image URIs
-* `ctx.node.attributes` the node attributes as a JavaScript object
+* `node.attributes` the node attributes as a JavaScript object
-* `ctx.node.roles` the block roles as a JavaScript `Set`
+* `node.roles` the block roles as a JavaScript `Set`
-* `ctx.next()` process the the current node throught the template chain starting at the _next_ (by order of priority) template in the chain
-* `ctx.$node` the original Opal/Ruby node object

 ## Node version